GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Observations and calibration

 \section{Observations and calibration}

 The data analysed here originated from GA-NIFS observations as part of project 1217 (PI: N. Luetzgendorf; details in Table \ref{JWST_spec}).
 An eight-point `MEDIUM' dither pattern was used, with a starting point of `1'.
-Data were taken at both low (PRISM/CLEAR; $R\sim100$, hereafter R100) and high spectral resolution (G395H/F290LP; $R\sim2700$, hereafter R2700).
+Data were taken at both low (PRISM/CLEAR; spectral resolving power $R\sim100$; $0.60-5.30\,\mu$m, hereafter R100) and high spectral resolution (G395H/F290LP; $R\sim2700$; $2.87-5.14\,\mu$m, hereafter R2700).
 The data were calibrated with the STScI pipeline (v11.1, CRDS 1149), with custom outlier rejection (\citealt{deug23a}), custom masks for cosmic ray strikes (`snowballs') or open MSA shutters, 1/f noise corrections for count-rate maps, and drizzle weighting to create data cubes with spatial pixels (spaxels) of width $0.05''$ (see \citealt{pern23a} for full details of reduction).
+Previous works targeting bright targets with the JWST/NIRSpec IFU revealed sinusoidal `wiggle' patterns in spectra extracted from single spaxels (e.g., \citealt{pern23b,deca24,uliv24}).
+These patterns, caused by under-sampling of the PSF, do not appear in our data at high significance (i.e., $>1\sigma$), so we do not apply the correction of \citet{pern23b}.

 To verify the astrometry of our data, we first downloaded HST/WFC3 images from the Mikulski Archive for Space Telescopes (MAST\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}) archive (F125W, F160W, F105W).
 These images have been aligned to the \textit{Gaia} DR3 reference frame (\citealt{gaia16,gaia21}), and are well-suited for astrometric comparison.
 Comparison images were created by convolving the R100 data cube with each HST/WFC3 filter bandpass function.
 No significant offset (i.e., $>0.1''$) between the HST and JWST images was found, so no astrometric correction was performed.
 We have also confirmed that the R100 and R2700 cubes are aligned to the same frame (see Appendix \ref{astromapp}).